yacoin/yacoin/README.md

 Maintained by bitcointalk.org user WindMaster

-This is not the official YACoin client repository, but rather a fork I created to continue development and promotion of YACoin after the original developer, GitHub user pocopoco, stopped participating in the community immediately after launch of the coin.
+This is not the official YACoin client repository, but rather a fork I created to continue development and promotion of YACoin after the original developer, GitHub user pocopoco, stopped actively participating in the community immediately after launch of the coin.
 The official YACoin repository is located at: